 top of page

-"By mutual consent": Why CEO departure is such a perennial fascination to investors
+Talking Points: Why is CEO departure such a perennial fascination to investors?

 The manner of a CEO’s departure is a prism through which we can peek – albeit briefly – behind the corporate veil to understand something of the human dynamics that influence corporate success or failure.